Nandigram

 Nandigram is a census town in the Nandigram I Community Development Block of the Haldia subdivision in the Purba Medinipur district of the Indian state of West Bengal.

 In 2007, the West Bengal government allowed the Salim Group to set up a chemical hub at Nandigram under the special economic zone policy.
 This led to resistance by the villagers resulting in clashes with the police that left 14 villagers dead, and resulted in accusations of police brutality.

 Geography

 Police station

 Nandigram's police station has jurisdiction over the Nandigram I and Nandigram II community development blocks.
-Nandigram's police station covers an area of 251.25 km2 with a population of 279,285.
+Nandigram's police station covers an area of 251.25km2 with a population of 279,285.

 Urbanisation

 79.19% of the Haldia subdivision's population lives in rural areas.
-Only 20.81% of the population lives in urban areas, and that is the highest proportion of urban population amongst the four subdivisions in the Purba Medinipur district.
+Only 20.81% of the population lives in urban areas, and that is the highest proportion of urban population among the four subdivisions in the Purba Medinipur district.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.